Taco Cabana: Renovations

 In 2012, Taco Cabana began renovating its restaurants across the system.
-The new design featured decorative metal "estrella" (star) lights hanging from the ceiling, papel picado accents throughout and large street-life photos from Mexico decorating the walls.
+The new design featured decorative metal "estrella" (star) lights hanging from the ceiling, papel picado accents and large street-life photos from Mexico decorating the walls.

 Acquisition by Yadav

 In August 2021, Yadav Enterprises, Inc. finalized a deal to purchase Taco Cabana from Fiesta Restaurant Group, Inc. in a deal reportedly worth $85 million.
 Fiesta cited the reason for the sale is to focus on the Pollo Tropical brand.

 Menu and ordering

 In 2002, it temporarily introduced flautas to the menu, which were then made permanent after they proved popular.
 In 2003, Taco Cabana introduced the "premium bowl," a precursor for salads and bowls on the menu.
 In April 2004, Taco Cabana introduced the Dozen Breakfast Tacos Box, a promotion that proved popular enough to become permanent.
 During 2006 through 2010, new products were tested, including the Shrimp Tampico and grilled pupusa.
-Taco Cabana has introduced a number of temporary items since then - some becoming permanent items- with steak street tacos added in December 2010, brisket tacos added in April 2011, sopapillas and flan in June 2011, and shrimp in February 2013.
+Taco Cabana has introduced a number of temporary items since then, some becoming permanent items, with steak street tacos added in December 2010, brisket tacos added in April 2011, sopapillas and flan in June 2011, and shrimp in February 2013.

 In 2012, the company's chefs were experimenting with street food.
-In 2015, Taco Cabana began utilizing an online mobile ordering app.
+In 2015, Taco Cabana began using an online mobile ordering app.
 In January 2018, the chain began offering certain breakfast foods all day.
 The chain continues to showcase a variety of alcoholic beverages, including its signature $2 margaritas.
 In March 2018, the chain brought back Texas smokehouse brisket.
 It continues to have taco boxes with a dozen tacos of various sorts, with all breakfast tacos available in the mornings and several breakfast tacos available all-day.
 It sells some of its hot sauces as of 2017.

 In mid-March 2020, all of the restaurants abandoned their in-store dine-ins and began take-away service caused by the COVID-19 pandemic.
 By June, some allowed outdoor dine-ins, and by early 2021, all Taco Cabana dining rooms and patios were open for guests.